 As I assembled this pudding I thought it would be excellent to serve around Christmas as it feels rather festive – snowy even – especially with the red dish.

 I have an old orange “volcanic” cast iron Le Creuset that belonged to Grandma but being one of their largest sizes it would make far too much semolina pudding for my little family today.
+I’m told she bought it in the 1960s.
+It has pride of place on my range cooker today.
+We roast chickens in it every week.
+It is easily sixty years old and I’m sure it will breeze through another twenty.
+(Question?
+After Armagheddon, will Le Creuset cast iron casserole dishes survive?)

 This Nutella chocolate semolina pudding is fairly quick and assuming you have a stand mixer for the meringue, low effort.
-From start to finish you could have it ready in around 45 minutes although it’s forgiving for dilly dallying in the kitchen (as I am prone).
+From start to finish you could have it ready in around 45 minutes although it’s forgiving for dilly-dallying in the kitchen (as I am prone).

 It’s best served hot but I’m sure it’s great cold too.
 Not that we ever had any left so I wouldn’t know.